minjo1234/TIL/3.Resource/Architecture/Event Driven Architecture.md

-Define :  Compuse system of make event, deliver
+Define :  Configure systems that generate, transmit, and react to events